Rabri

-A similar dish goes by the name basundi.
+A similar dish goes by the name Basundi.

 History

 Chandimangala mentions rabdi (thickened, sweetened milk), along with other sweets, in the early 1400s.

 Rabri was banned in Kolkata 1965 during an economic recession for its excessive use of milk.
 It was overturned within the year by the Calcutta High Court due to lawsuits from independent sweet shops.

+According to some legends, Rabri was first offered to Lord Krishna at the Banke Bihari Temple in Vrindavana by a Rajasthani princess.

 Creation

 Rabri is made by heating sweetened milk in a large open vessel (kadhai).
 As the layer of cream begins to form on the surface of the milk, it is taken off and kept aside.
 The process continues until the milk is exhausted.

+Varieties

+There are various types of Rabri, each with distinct characteristics:

+Plain Rabri

+Plain Rabri is prepared by continuously simmering and stirring milk until it reduces and thickens.
+Sugar and cardamom are commonly added to enhance its flavor.

+Lachha/Lachhedar Rabri

+Lachha Rabri is characterized by layers of cream, known as lachhas, which form during the slow cooking process.
+These layers give it a distinctive texture.

+Pista Rabri

+Pista Rabri is characterized by the inclusion of pistachios, which lend a distinct flavor and a greenish tint to the dessert.